17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, crickets, earthworms, fish, shrimp, aquatic insects, etc.

-Musk turtles are cute as pet turtles, but they do not feel comfortable with too much human touch.
-They can produce a foul smell from the glands on the edge of their plastron if they feel threatened.
-Hence, they are also called stinkpot turtles.
+Musk turtles are cute but don’t like too much human touch.
+They can produce a foul smell when threatened, earning them the nickname stinkpot turtles.

 Size and Appearance

-The shell colours of common musk turtles are quite appealing.
-It can be dark brown, grey, or black.
-The shell has keels on the back.
-There are also some yellow markings on both sides of the head of common musk turtles.
+Their shell colors are appealing, ranging from dark brown to black.
+The shell has keels on the back with yellow markings on both sides of the head.

 Ideal Habitat